willow-ahrens/RewriteTools.jl/README.md

 or `nothing`.
 If `nothing` is returned that means there was no changes applicable to the input expression.
 The Rules we created above are rewriters.

-The `SymbolicUtils.Rewriters` module contains some types which create and transform rewriters.
+The `RewriteTools.Rewriters` module contains some types which create and transform rewriters.

 - `Empty()` is a rewriter which always returns `nothing`